-As well as reading and analysing texts written by other people, you will also be given the opportunity to develop your own skills as a writer by producing a fiction and a non-fiction text in response to a topic area, such as ‘Crossing Boundaries’.
+As well as reading and analysing texts written by different writers, you will be given the opportunity to develop your own skills as a writer by producing a fiction and a non-fiction text in response to a topic area, such as, ‘Crossing Boundaries’.
 You will also undertake wider reading to further your understanding of texts from a range of genres and time periods.

-English subjects are challenging, but are an excellent preparation both for university and your future career.
-Obvious careers include journalism, sales, teaching, management, administration, information management, publishing and careers in the public services.
+English Language and Literature is an interesting and challenging A level as well as being excellent preparation for university or apprenticeships and your future career.
+Careers include law, digital and creative, PR, marketing, journalism, sales, teaching, management, administration, information management, publishing and careers in the public services.

 Course Entry Requirements

 Grade 5 in GCSE English Language and a grade 5 in GCSE English Literature (if studied).

 Click the link below to view our Student Introduction video